-The new law requires a minimum of two observations: one by a principal or other trained administrator, and another by an impartial independent trained evaluator.
-If locally negotiated, observations by trained peer observers are also allowed.
+The law requires a minimum of two observations: one by a principal or other trained administrator, and another by an impartial independent trained evaluator.
+Observations by trained peer observers are also allowed as an optional third category, if locally negotiated.

-- Independent evaluators must be trained and selected by the district: - May include other administrators, department chairs, or peers (such as teacher leaders on career ladders). - Cannot be from the same school building as the teacher being observed but may be from another school in the district (same building is defined as same BEDS code). - Hardship waivers may be available for rural schools and one-building districts. - Peer evaluators must have been rated effective or highly effective on his/her overall rating the prior school year and can be from the same school or another school in the district. - Commissioner's regulations allow for local flexibility on frequency and duration of observations.
+- Independent evaluators must be trained and selected by the district: - May include other administrators, department chairs, or peers (such as teacher leaders on career ladders.) - Cannot be from the same school building as the teacher being observed but may be from another school in the district (same building is defined as same BEDS code.) - Hardship waivers are available but must be negotiated and requested annually.

+- Peer evaluators must have been rated effective or highly effective on his/her overall rating the prior school year and can be from the same school or another school in the district. - Commissioner's regulations allow for local flexibility on frequency and duration of observations.
 Plans may exceed the minimum of two observations.
 All of these procedures must be collectively bargained. - Commissioner's regulation requires one observation to be unannounced. - Videotaped observations are allowed but must be collectively bargained.